IngloriousCoderz/inglorious-engine/examples/apps/todomvc-rt/README.md

 A TodoMVC implementation using **[@inglorious/store](https://www.npmjs.com/package/@inglorious/store)** with **[@inglorious/react-store](https://www.npmjs.com/package/@inglorious/react-store)** bindings, plus the `multiplayerMiddleware` which makes real-time collaboration trivial.

+This example not only showcases the multiplayer middleware but also proposes a different file structure in which types, just like RTK slices, are placed next to the components that they serve.
+Tests were also changed so they are able to test each type in isolation.

 ---

 Please refer to the docs of the [TodoMVC](../todomvc/README.md) example.
 The only difference is an additional middleware: